-This has come to my attention repeatedly over the years: parents’ hesitancy to educate to the full potential that homeschooling permits with concern their child won’t be able to catch-up if eventually placed in a school system.
+I hear this often: parents’ hesitancy to educate to the full potential that homeschooling permits with concern their child won’t be able to catch up if eventually placed in a school system.

-On the one hand, parents experience the freedom to target their child’s individual needs using the method that works best for him.
-On the other hand, they worry that they’re not bringing their child up to par, so they resort to school-like methods “just-in-case” their child enters the school system one day.
+On the one hand, parents experience the freedom to focus on their child’s individual needs using the method that works best for them.
+On the other hand, they worry that they’re not bringing their child up to par, so they resort to school-like methods “just-in-case” their child [re]enters the school system one day.

-The reason this “just-in-case” teaching raises alarms for me is that I worry that we’re losing the big vision on the altar of fear.
+This “just-in-case” method raises alarm for me.
+I worry we’re losing the big vision on the altar of fear.

-I think it’s fair to say that as homeschooling parents we share the goal of wanting to prepare our child for life after academics.
-We want to be sure our child becomes a life-long learner and that he becomes able to function within many diverse circles and able to cope with many new situations.
+I think it’s fair to say that as homeschooling parents we share the goal of wanting to prepare our children for life after academics.
+We want to be sure our children become life-long learners and that they fit within many diverse circles and are able to cope with many new situations.

-As parents of children with special needs, we also want our child to be able to fit into a society that doesn’t fully understand him and his daily frustrations.
-In the process, we want to spare him humiliation and hurt feelings because want to reduce the need for him to struggle further.
+As parents of neurodivergent or disabled children, we also want our children to be able to fit into a society that doesn’t fully understand them and their reality.
+We want to spare them hurt feelings and we want to reduce the need to struggle further.

-You may find yourself relying on the “just-in-case” method of teaching because, “just-in-case” you send your child into a school system, then he will not be made to feel anxious/frustrated in this new environment since the books and worksheets will be familiar to him.
+You may find yourself relying on the “just-in-case” method of teaching because “just-in-case” you send your child into a school system, they won’t be made to feel anxious/frustrated in this new environment since the books and worksheets will be familiar to them.

 While these are valid worries, let me reassure you with the following words:

-Don’t fall prey to a system within the freedom of your homeschooling
+Don’t fall prey to a system within the freedom of homeschooling

 The school system is a system.